Essen Minster: From 1803 to the present day

-In 1803, Essen Abbey was mediatized by the Kingdom of Prussia.
-The Minster and all its property was immediately taken over by the parish community of St. Johann Baptist.
+In 1803, Essen Abbey was mediatised by the Kingdom of Prussia.
+The minster and all its property was immediately taken over by the parish of St. Johann Baptist.
 For the next 150 years the church was their parish church.
-The name Minster church, which had become established, was retained even though the order no longer existed.
-As parish church, it served the Catholics of Essen's inner city area which significantly increased in population in the nineteenth and early twentieth centuries.
+The name "minster church", which had become established, was retained even though the original community no longer existed.
+As a parish church, it served the Catholics of Essen's inner city area which significantly increased in population in the nineteenth and early twentieth centuries.

 Though the first aspirations of setting up a bishopric of the Ruhr were dashed in the 1920s, a new bishopric was formed in 1958 from parts of the dioceses of Münster, Paderborn, and Cologne and Essen Minster was made the cathedral.
 On 1 January 1958 the first Bishop of Essen, Franz Hengsbach was consecrated by the Nuncio Aloisius Joseph Muench.
 Since then Essen Minster has been the religious heart of the diocese.
-The visit of Pope John Paul II in 1987 marked the high point of the Minster's thousand-year history.
+The visit of Pope John Paul II in 1987 marked the high point of the minster's thousand-year history.

 Structural history

 Previous buildings

-The site of the cathedral was already settled before the foundation of the Abbey.
-The Bishop of Hildesheim, Altfrid (r.847-874) is supposed to have founded the order of nuns on his estate, called Asnide (i.e. Essen).
+The site of the church was already settled before the foundation of the abbey.
+The Bishop of Hildesheim, Altfrid (r.847-874) is supposed to have founded the commnity of canonesses on his estate, called Asnide (i.e. Essen).
 A direct attestation of Asnide has not yet been found.
-But from postholes, Merovingian pottery sherds and burials found near the Minster, it can be concluded that a settlement was in place before the foundation of the Abbey.
+But from postholes, Merovingian pottery sherds and burials found near the minster, it can be concluded that a settlement was in place before the foundation of the abbey.

 The first church

 The modern Essen Minster is the third church building on this site.
 Foundation walls of its predecessors were excavated in 1952 by Walter Zimmermann.
-The first church on this site was erected by the founders of Essen Abbey, Bishop Altfrid and Gerswid, according to tradition the first abbess of the order, between 845 and 870.
-The building was a three aisled basilica with a west-east orientation.
+The first church on this site was erected by the founders of Essen Abbey, Bishop Altfrid and Gerswid, according to tradition the first abbess, between 845 and 870.
+The building was a three-aisled basilica with a west-east orientation.
 Its central and side aisles already approached the width of the later churches on the site.
 West of the nave was a small, almost square narthex.
-The arms of the transeptsmet at a rectangular crossing, which was the same height as the nave.
-Rooms in the east ends of the side aisle were accessible only from the arms of the transepts.
-It is uncertain whether these rooms were the same height as the side aisles, as Zimmerman thought on the basis of his excavations or the height of the sidechoir, as in Lange's more recent reconstruction.
-East of the crossing was the choir with a semicircular end, with the rooms that are accessible from the transepts on either side of it.
+The arms of the transept met at a rectangular crossing, which was the same height as the nave.
+Rooms in the east ends of the side aisle were accessible only from the arms of the transept.
+It is uncertain whether these rooms were the same height as the side aisles, as Zimmerman thought on the basis of his excavations, or the height of the side choir, as in Lange's more recent reconstruction.
+East of the crossing was the choir with a semicircular end, with the rooms that were accessible from the transepts on either side of it.

-This first church was destroyed in a fire in 946, which is recorded in the Cologne Annals Astnide cremabatur (Essen burnt down).
+This first church was destroyed in a fire in 946, which is recorded in the Cologne Annals: Astnide cremabatur ("Essen burnt down").